Veriqloud/kiwi_doc/general-doc/src/electronics/fpga.md

 This FPGA module will be plugged to the "Bread70" PCB to communicate with all ICs on board.
 # Vivado project
 The RTL source code and Vivado block design is available on GitHub [kiwi_fpga](https://github.com/Veriqloud/kiwi_fpga.git).
 Follow the instructions in README to rebuild Vivado project and block design from Tcl script.
-Then you have fully access to the project and can generate the bitstream for FPGA from your local machine.
+Then you have fully access to the project and can generate the bitstream for FPGA on your local machine.

 The main blocks in project:
 - XDMA
-- Clock and reset management
+- Clock and reset
 - Fastdac
 - TDC
 - DDR4